 Expressive Conditionals in Java - Reclaiming the 'if' expression

-The if statement does not represent a value, which means that unless it is used to purely decide on side effects, you either have to duplicate code or use mutating variables.
+The common if statement does not represent a value, which means that unless it is used to purely decide on side effects, you either have to duplicate code or use mutating variables.
 Java has the ternary operator (?:) that is an expression that represents a value, but may be found difficult to read.
 With lambdas, it’s easy to create an if-expression that returns a value.

 <T> T ifelse(boolean test, Supplier<T> then, Supplier<T> otherwise) {